-Hi, I’m Vanessa Mathews from Mathews Family Law, and today we’ll be discussing mediation.
+Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Services, and today we’ll be discussing mediation.

 Many couples facing the end of their marriage feel confused about how to resolve the many issues that come up.
 Well-meaning friends and relatives might recommend running to an aggressive lawyer who can help you battle out in court, but I want to use this video to tell you about different ways of solving your problems that can help everyone to feel that they were treated fairly and with respect.

 You and your spouse have the ability to choose how you will go about reaching an agreement.
 Despite what you may have heard from sensational articles in the media or even through friends, most family disagreements in Australia end with a settlement.
 This means that most couples do not go to court to work out child custody issues, property division, or maintenance.
 They sit down together, sometimes with the help of professionals, and work through the problem.